PallaviBobde/myassignment/README.md

 ```
 This clones the repo.

-2.cd into the new folder.
+2. cd into the new folder.
 Now type -
 ```bash
   npm install
 ```
 This installs the required dependencies.

-3.Now, to run the React project type -
+3. Now, to run the React project type -
 ```bash
   npm start
 ```